rkweehinzmann/user-documentation/docs/backendconfig/dois.md

-# DOI minting in SciCat - How to publish datasets
+# DOI minting in SciCat - How to set up publication of datasets

 ## Introduction
 User introduction can be found [here](../doisIntro.md).